Michel Lotito: Career

 Lotito claimed not to suffer ill effects from his consumption of substances typically considered poisonous.
-When performing, he ingested approximately 1 kg of material daily, preceding it with mineral oil and drinking considerable quantities of water during the meal.
-It is estimated that between 1959 and 1997, Lotito "had eaten nearly nine tons of metal."
+When performing, he ingested approximately 1 kg of material daily, preceding it with mineral oil and drinking considerable quantities of water during the meal; this allowed him to swallow the metal without damaging his throat.
+It is estimated that between 1959 and 1997, he "had eaten nearly nine tons of metal."
+He did not have any digestive problems as a result of his unusual diet.

-Lotito's method for eating all of this metal was to break it into small pieces before attempting to eat it.
-He then drank mineral oil and continued to drink water while swallowing the metal bits.
-This allowed him to swallow the metal without damaging his throat.
-Lotito did not have any digestive problems as a result of his unusual diet.

 Awards

-Lotito holds the record for the "strangest diet" in the Guinness Book of Records.
+Lotito holds the record for the "strangest diet" in the Guinness World Records.
 He was awarded a plaque, made of brass, by the publishers to commemorate his abilities.
 He ate his award.